 There is a well-documented historical relationship between the movement in fed funds and the costs of our deposit base, but other factors can drive an institution’s need to adjust deposit pricing.
 While the Fed controls short-term rates, each institution controls their funding curve.
 Could an institution’s loan-to-deposit ratio or on-balance sheet liquidity ratio have an equally important impact on funding costs?

 With industry liquidity tightening, deposit pricing focus has shifted towards retention at a tolerable cost.
 To accomplish this, institutions must take a deeper dive into their deposit base.
 Which accounts or customer types are the most rate sensitive?
 Who are we at risk of losing?
 Institutions must understand their unique deposit base.
-Going back to our initial eBrief (insert hyperlink) on this topic, we emphasized a top-down approach: starting with the most rate sensitive or the closest to market pricing.
+Going back to our initial eBrief on this topic, we emphasized a top-down approach: starting with the most rate sensitive or the closest to market pricing.

 And if customers are lost, which competitor did they migrate to?
 What type of account and what branch is seeing the most outflows?
 Are institutions even tracking this information?
 The data is available, but first it must be identified and analyzed to empower ALCO to form and execute on the pricing strategies.
 Although strategies for each institution have shifted over time, one common theme is the importance of a defensive posture towards deposit pricing.
 At Taylor Advisors, we like to use a medical analogy to emphasize defensive deposit pricing.
 The Hippocratic Oath include the phrase “First do no harm” and your deposit pricing should reflect this as well.
-Continuing on this theme, we echo the concept of “Rate Adjustment Surgery”.
+Continuing this theme, we echo the concept of “Rate Adjustment Surgery”.

-The Rate adjustment surgery
+The Rate Adjustment Surgery

-The Scalpel, the Saber and the Chainsaw
+The Scalpel, the Saber, and the Chainsaw

 A surgeon takes their time.
-The Scalpel requires effort, precision and finesse.
+The Scalpel requires effort, precision, and finesse.
 The Scalpel approach forces defensive pricing, focusing on higher beta relationships and using the exception pricing and relationship pricing as key tools.
 While this approach requires far more effort, it enhances the likelihood of mitigating conversions risk and limiting parabolic increases in cost of funds.
-Further, institutions willing to accept some rate sensitive runoff actually saw weighted average costs come down compared versus conversion risk and marginal cost of funds related to Chainsaw and Saber pricing.
-With a Scalpel, the patient has the highest chance of survival and the surgeon avoids malpractice!

 Taylor Advisors’ Take:

 First Do no Harm!
 As you evaluate deposit pricing with this challenging liquidity and economic backdrop, remember that this is no silver bullet.
 Crafting strategies and pricing accounts requires time, effort, skill and precision to satisfy your goals and to ensure the patient survives the rate surgery!
 Don’t forget to listen to your balance sheet and remember what your institution is pricing for: Retention?
 Growth?
 Bragging Rights?
 All eyes will be on the deposit base over the coming quarters and the impact that rising cost of funds has on NIM.
 The pricing and funding strategies that you pursue today can impact your NIM and profitability for quarters and year to come.
-Deposit strat tools echoooo

 You have already subscribed to distributions.
 Thank you for your interest in our publications!